Licensing Guides

 Any program should also cover OSHA safety training, detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting, in-depth examination of state codes, and advanced training about water treatment systems, water heaters, plumbing appliances and plumbing fixtures.

-Here are three great lists to the best plumbing colleges and universities in Minnesota:
+Here are two great lists to the best plumbing colleges and universities in Minnesota:

 You’ll see that many of the same colleges or programs appear on all these lists.